Moving Into an Apartment: 23 Tips for Surviving the Move and Small-Space Living

 22. CHANGE UP YOUR GROCERY SHOPPING

-If you’re used to to the brim every two weeks, you may want to shift that approach to fit with your new living-small lifestyle.
+If you’re used to filling a grocery cart to the brim every two weeks, you may want to shift that approach to fit with your new living-small lifestyle.
 Maybe you wander around the farmer’s market on Sundays, grab staples from the supermarket once a week, and run to the corner bodega after work when you need something specific.
 You’ll save space in the fridge, prevent food from spoiling, and give yourself an excuse to sample some of those great restaurants all over the city.

 23. TAKE ADVANTAGE OF OFF-SITE STORAGE